ericbutz/developer-portal/app/resources/dwolla-plaid-integration.md

 ## Plaid Auth for bank funding source authentication in seconds

-Dwolla and Plaid are collaborating to offer [Dwolla customers](https://www.dwolla.com/platform) a solution that enables Customers to quickly and securely verify bank account ownership.
+Dwolla and Plaid are collaborating to offer [Dwolla customers](https://www.dwolla.com/platform) a solution that enables their users to quickly and securely verify bank account ownership.

 Using [Plaid Link](https://plaid.com/docs/#creating-items-with-plaid-link), your users verify their accounts in seconds by simply inputting their banking credentials in Plaid’s front-end module.
 Plaid’s mobile-friendly module handles input validation, error handling, and multi-factor authentication, providing a seamless experience that converts more users for your business.